Ricardicus/recurrent-neural-net/README.md

 # see std_conf.h on how to change the default
 # behaviour before building the program.

-folder = THE FOLDER WITH THE FILES
+folder="THE FOLDER WITH THE FILES"

 first=1
 for file in $(ls -p $folder | grep -v /); do